hb9ssb/trx-control/README.md

 https://trx-control.msys.ch/#_the_trx_control_user_guide where it is available in HTML, PDF, and, EPUB format.

-Further information, project goals, a general overvie, technical information, application notes, a FAQ etc. can be found on the trx-control website at https://trx-control.msys.ch.
+Further information, project goals, a general overview, technical information, application notes, a FAQ etc. can be found on the trx-control website at https://trx-control.msys.ch.